NikAshanin/Solution-Architect-Road-Map/Technical-Consultant/To-provide-high-level-cost-or-effort-estimations.md

-# To provide high level cost or effort estimations.md
+# To provide high level cost or effort estimations

 ## Definition